Before you arrive

 Before You Arrive

-Advance registrations are orientation sessions for deposited students.
-With the help of a first year advisor, you will create a tentative list of courses for the Fall Term, take the modern language placement indicator and learn more about Carthage academics, student and residence life, meal plans, financial aid, and tuition payment options.
+All deposited students attend a New Student Registration event in the spring or summer prior to their first semester at Carthage.
+You will be invited to a New Student Registration event once you have made your deposit to enroll.
+At New Student Registration, a Student Success Advisor will work with you to create a tentative list of courses for your first semester, and learn more about Carthage academics, student and residence life, meal plans, financial aid, and tuition payment options.
 In addition, you will receive your Carthage ID card and official email address.

 When and how do I register for a major?